RakhithJK/BishopFox-sliver-wiki/Cross-Compiling-Implants.md

 sudo apt install mingw-w64
 ```

 For MacOS, we recommend using https://github.com/tpoechtrager/osxcross by default Sliver will look in `/opt/osxcross` but you can override this via [environment variables](https://github.com/BishopFox/sliver/wiki/Environment-Variables).
+If you do not have a MacOS based machine you can use GitHub Actions' MacOS instances to build OSXCross.

 Sliver automatically looks in the default paths for these cross compilers, once installed simply use the `generate` command with the desired `--os` and `--arch`, check `~/.sliver/logs/sliver.log` for build errors.
 You can override any cross compiler location via the appropriate [environment variables](https://github.com/BishopFox/sliver/wiki/Environment-Variables).